Safetywave’s Response to Coronavirus (COVID-19) Update 16th Nov 2021

-First Aid Courses – Our public First Aid course have started again from 16th May.
-Class sizes are limited to allow for the social distancing requirements.
-These will increase with government lifting its restrictions on numbers in a room.
-Our guidelines for training are attached for both participants and Safetywave to adhere to.
+First Aid Courses – Class sizes are limited to allow for the social distancing requirements.
+These will increase / decrease with government lifting its restrictions on numbers in a room.

-Guidelines have prepared under the guidance of the Australian Industry and Skills Committee (AISC) statement on the delivery of first aid training – 15th Apr 2020 for these sessions to ensure the Safety of both participants and our trainers.
+Guidelines have prepared under the guidance of the Australian Industry and Skills Committee (AISC) statement on the delivery of first aid training – 3rd May 2021 for these sessions to ensure the Safety of both participants and our trainers.
+Safetywave will be continuing the simulated training of breaths on a manikin as hot spots can be declared at any time.

 Details from ARC can be viewed here click here

-Fire & Safety Training – Safetywave will continue conducting WHS and Fire safety training via Zoom, https://zoom.us/.
+Fire Training – Safetywave will continue conducting Fire safety training both Face to Face and via Zoom, https://zoom.us/.
 This will allow trainees to log-in from any digital device such as a computer, phone or tablet.

 You will be contacted in due course for session details – please check your emails regularly.